-If your loved one is suffering from an OUD, you may want to help them, but don’t know where to start.
+If your loved one is suffering from an OUD, there are ways you can help.

 Addiction is an illness that not only affects the person misusing substances, but also the people who have relationships with that person.
 You may be wondering how to approach this situation and these tips are to help guide you.
 Here are some Do's and Don'ts of helping a loved one who is struggling with OUD:

 There are some things you can do to support you and your loved one.

 - Educate yourself: The more you understand, the better you can provide the love and support you need to help your loved one during this tough time.

 - Set boundaries and stick to them: Make sure you're putting yourself first, and then you can help your loved one.
 You're of no help to them if you're not taking care of yourself.

 - Provide support: The most important thing you can do is provide support to your loved one.
 Let them know you love them and you care as often as possible, without going over your boundaries.

 There are some things you should not do or say to loved ones who are misusing substances.
 These include:

 - Criticize: For example, try to avoid negative comments about the person's choices, behaviors, or character.